BOStoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-Take the ~one hour drive from Boston to see views from Wachusett Mountain State Reservation, the tallest mountain near our city.
-The reservation is home to 17 miles of hiking and walking trails and Massachusetts residents pay $5 to park from May 15 through November.
+Take the ~one-hour drive from Boston to see views from Wachusett Mountain State Reservation, the tallest mountain near our city.
+The reservation is home to 17 miles of hiking and walking trails.
+Massachusetts residents pay $5 to park from May 14 through the last weekend of October.

 Mount Greylock via Bellows Pipe, 30 Rockwell Rd., Lanesborough